 When it comes to directing your own language learning, you'll need as much quality audio support as you can get your ears on.
 In addition to De cabo a rabo: Vocabulario - Audiobook, the following resources will complement your written work and enrich your learning experience.
 Check back frequently for updates.

-For my song recommendations below, Google the lyrics and listen 3 or 4 times until you can sing along.
+For my song recommendations, Google the lyrics and listen 3 or 4 times until you can sing along.

-For my video series recommendations below, try watching each episode multiple times until you start to know what the characters are going to say before they say it.
+For my video series recommendations, try watching each episode multiple times until you start to know what the characters are going to say before they say it.

-For my podcast recommendations below, read the transcripts first, then try to follow along with the audio narration a second time through, then maybe give them a third and final listen without the transcripts.
+For my podcast recommendations, read the transcripts first, then try to follow along with the audio narration a second time through, then maybe give them a third and final listen without the transcripts.

 Give these suggestions a try.
 If you aren't having fun, you're doing it wrong!
 If you hit a wall, drop me a line.